 call set(key, [5_int8, 7_int8, 4_int8, 13_int8])

-call map%map_entry(key, other)
+call map%map_entry(key, 'A value')

 call map%rehash(fnv_1a_hasher)